WordPress PageBuilder Showdown - Visual Composer vs Divi Comparison

 From general settings to advanced custom CSS settings, these page builders come with many options.
 How quickly you can create pages with these page builders really depends on how quickly you become familiar with the WordPress page builder and how fast you learn how to use them.

-With regards to Divi, the learning curve is quite high as we have mentioned earlier.
+With regard to Divi, the learning curve is quite high as we have mentioned earlier.
 You probably need to explore the options and learn how to use them exactly before actually getting started.
 On the other hand, Visual Composer has a lower learning curve and requires less time and effort.

 There are many live examples available on the official websites of the page builders to know how exactly they work and how you can use them to bring out the best in your website.
 Have a look at Divi Documentation here, whilst for Visual Composer - follow to the website from here.